tatireddymohan01/RagChatbot/README.md

 - Verify environment variables are set
 - Ensure startup command is correct
 - Restart the Web App

+### Azure: Full Site Mode Shows "(ChromeDriver unavailable)"
+**Solution:** This is expected - ChromeDriver is not available on Azure Linux.
+- ✅ **Use Sitemap mode instead** (recommended)
+  - Go to admin console → 🗺️ **Sitemap** card
+  - Enter domain: `example.com`
+  - All URLs auto-discovered and ingested
+- Or use Single URLs mode and enter URLs manually

 ### Document not processing
 **Solution:**